jodusan/competitive-flow/README.md

 ## Windows Installation

-You need to run install.bat with "Run as Admin" privileges
+You need to run install.bat with "Run as Admin" privileges.
+If you are not using codeblocks default installation dir you need to change first line in install.bat to compiler bin folder that includes g++.exe.

 ```sh
 pip install pyperclip
 git clone https://github.com/dulex123/competitive-flow